matteobrv/repro-SKS/README.md

 - `DV_run_SKS.sh`: trains the `SKS` model on the 5-folds DV data-set using both sentiment features and _category embeddings_;
 - `DV_run_s.sh`: trains the `SKS` model on the 5-folds DV data-set ablating sentiment features;
 - `DV_run_sc.sh`: trains the `SKS` model on the 5-folds DV data-set ablating sentiment features and _category embeddings_.

+## Results
+In the results folder we include the intermediate findings obtained on each model for both data-sets, the output of the grid search we ran to tune a subset of the hyperparameters (learning rate, batch size, dropout rate) and a summary of our results `resutls.txt`.